nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

 ### 5. Ensure you\'re not reusing the same 6-digit code from your token.

-Login will fail if the same 6-digit code[ is ]{.dfn .dictionary-of-numbers}used to access the Māui or Mahuika login node after it has been used to access the lander node, or for consecutive login attempts to any node.
-If in doubt, wait [30 seconds]{.dfn .dictionary-of-numbers .dictionary-of-numbers-quantity-30s .dictionary-of-numbers-processed} for a new token to be generated.
+Login will fail if the same 6-digit code is used to access the Māui or Mahuika login node after it has been used to access the lander node, or for consecutive login attempts to any node.
+If in doubt, wait 30 seconds for a new token to be generated.

 ### 6. Ensure the correct Second Factor token is being used

 Two-factor authentication is becoming a common security measure.
 Many people have multiple tokens and occasionally mix them up.

-### 7. Wait [four hours]{.dfn .dictionary-of-numbers .dictionary-of-numbers-quantity-14400s .dictionary-of-numbers-processed}
+### 7. Wait four hours

-[Six failed login attempts ]{.dfn .dictionary-of-numbers}within [five minutes]{.dfn .dictionary-of-numbers .dictionary-of-numbers-quantity-300s .dictionary-of-numbers-processed}
-will trigger a four-hour lockout.
+Six failed login attempts within five minutes will trigger a four-hour lockout.
 Users experiencing login issues can inadvertently trigger the lockout, making diagnosing the original issue much more difficult.

 Connection closed by \....
 (MobaXterm) {#mobaPassPassPass}
 ======================================